 Something I never thought I’d say: “I want spiders on my house!”
 Yet here we are, my house is covered in spiders and I couldn’t love it more!
-Have you noticed the spiders on house trend?
-I first saw it a year ago.
-And, since last year was the first time that I decorated for halloween and not just traditional fall, it was too soon for me to go this all out.
+Have you noticed the giant spiders on house trend?
+I started seeing it a year ago.
+And, since last year was the first time that I decorated for halloween and not just traditional fall, it was too soon for me to go all out.

 Fast forward a year and now . . .
 I’m ready.
 Ready to go bigger and bolder on the Halloween decor.
-And what better way to do that than than with the new giant spiders on house movement.
+And what better way to do that than with the new giant spiders on house movement.
 Because friends, this is a movement!
-And one of the best parts about the whole process was how easy and budget friendly it was!
-Okay yes, being on a ladder high up was a little nerve racking, but I pushed through and can say with complete honesty it was worth it!
+One of the best parts about the whole process was how easy and budget-friendly it was!
+Okay yes, being on a ladder high up was a little nerve-racking, but I pushed through and can say with complete honesty it was worth it!

 All you’ll need for this project is spiders, webbing (not required but so fun!), and some adhesive hooks!
 Three things and you’re ready to completely transform the outside of your house.

 What you’ll need: